Geneva to Alpe d’Huez

 - Daily breakfast

-- Transfer from Geneva to Anthy or Yvoire on Day 1
+- Transfer from Geneva to Yvoire on Day 1

 - Luggage transfers

-- Carbon road bike rental equipped with helmet, lock, pump, tool kit, bottle cage and water bottle, spare tube, and Co2 Cartridge
+- Carbon road bike rental equipped with helmet, lock, pump, tool kit, bottle cage, spare tube, & Co2 cartridge

 - Marked maps and/or cue sheets and route notes